arcrozier/final-project/DESIGN.md

 This was done to maximize efficiency and simplicity.
 Because of this structure, the amount of code needed was minimized and the program runs more quickly this way.
 The structure of `Bracket` was decided upon due to its resemblance to a competition bracket.
-Users go through all uploaded images before advancing onto the a round of winners in order to eliminate the worst photos in the beginning
+Users go through all uploaded images before advancing onto the round of winners in order to eliminate the worst photos in the beginning

 ### Round
 This is essentially just a List with some additional methods.
 It contains all the [`ImageFile